piegope/doc/docs/en/kb/z-parking/web-traffic.md

 Do not use this without a specific request from Devolution's support personnel.
 {% endsnippet %}
 {% snippet icon.badgeInfo %}
 The trace file must NOT have a path specified, this requires that {{ en.RDM }} be installed in a folder other than Program Files.
-(Running with elevated privileges doesn't circumvent the UAC.)
+(Running with elevated privileges does not circumvent the UAC.)
 {% endsnippet %}

 ### Solution